rianoc/parse_blog/parse.md

 ### Other accepted formats

-Many other formats can be parsed by kdb+
+Many other formats can be parsed by kdb+.

+A selection:

 ```q